fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Serverless database of users and profiles
     * Can enable Federated Identities (Facebook/Google/SAML)
     * Sends back a JSON Web Token (JWT)
+    * Optional MFA available
   * Cognito Identity Pools (Federated Identity)
     * Provides AWS credentials to user to access AWS resources directly
     * Integrated with Cognito User Pools
+    * Can use unauthenticated identities
   * Cognito Sync
     * Synchronize data from device to Cognito
     * Deprecated and replaced by AppSync